 About This Recipe

 Sweet and juicy watermelon, salty feta, and a refreshing minty citrusy dressing, what’s not to love about this fabulous combination.
-This watermelon feta salad is all about flavors and textures.
+This ripe watermelon feta salad with mint leaves is all about flavors and textures.

-It is my go-to salad when I want to serve something quick and refreshing.
-It is also a must-have side dish for my weekend brunches and BBQ parties, no matter which cuisine I am going for.
+It is my go-to low carb salad when I want to serve something quick and refreshing.
+It is also a perfect side dish for my summer potlucks, weekend brunches, and BBQ parties, no matter which cuisine I am going for.